mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 However, the array type is not SQL standard.
 So, to let Doobie map the array type to a Scala `List`, we need to import the `doobie.postgres._` and `doobie.postgres.implicits._` packages, belonging to the `doobie-postgres` library.

-As we said, the array type is not standard, and it could happen to implement the above program in a database that doesn't support arrays.
+As we said, the array type is not standard, and the database we're using might not support arrays.
 In this case, the only solution left is to **perform the join manually, which means splitting the original query into three different queries and joining the data programmatically**:

 ```scala
 def findMovieByNameWithoutSqlJoinProgram(movieName: String): IO[Option[Movie]] = {